IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ### Configuring Indicators

-By default the indicator panes are not displayed in the Financial Chart.
+By default the indicator panes are not displayed in the financial chart.
 The toolbar allows the end user to select which indicator to display at run time.
 In order to display the pane, an indicator type must be set, as demonstrated in the following code:

 ```html
  <igx-financial-chart